-Approximately 38 purported state and federal class action complaints have been filed against the cigarette manufacturers, including Liggett, for alleged antitrust violations.
-The actions allege that the cigarette manufacturers have engaged in a nationwide and international conspiracy to fix the price of cigarettes in violation of state and federal antitrust laws.
+Approximately 38 purported state and federal class action complaints were filed against the cigarette manufacturers, including Liggett, for alleged antitrust violations.
+The actions allege that the cigarette manufacturers have engaged in a nationwide and international conspiracy to fix the price ${\bf r}$ of cigarettes in violation of state and federal antitrust laws.
 Plaintiffs allege that defendants' price-fixing conspiracy raised the price of cigarettes above a competitive level.
 Plaintiffs in the 31 state actions purport to represent classes of indirect purchasers of cigarettes in 16 states; plaintiffs in the seven federal actions purport to represent a nationwide class of wholesalers who purchased cigarettes directly from the defendants.
-The federal class actions were consolidated and, in July 2000, plaintiffs filed a single consolidated complaint that did not name Liggett as a defendant, although Liggett has complied with discovery requests.
-In July 2002, the court granted defendants' motion for summary judgment in the consolidated federal cases, which decision was affirmed on appeal by the U.S. Court of Appeals for the Eleventh Circuit.
-State court cases have been dismissed in Arizona, which dismissal was reversed on appeal, and in New York and Florida.
-Class certification has been denied by courts in Minnesota and Michigan.
-A Kansas state court in the case of SMITH V. PHILIP MORRIS COMPANIES INC., ET AL. granted class certification in November 2001.
-In April 2003, plaintiffs' motion for class certification was granted in ROMERO V. PHILIP MORRIS COMPANIES INC., a case pending in New Mexico state court.
-Liggett is one of the defendants in the Kansas and New Mexico cases.
+The federal class actions were consolidated and, in July 2000, plaintiffs filed a single consolidated complaint that did not name Liggett as a defendant, although Liggett complied with discovery requests.
+In July 2002, the court granted defendants' motion for summary judgment in the consolidated federal cases, which decision was affirmed on appeal by the United States Court of Appeals for the Eleventh Circuit.
+All state court cases on behalf of indirect purchasers have been dismissed, except for two cases pending in Kansas and New Mexico.
+A Kansas state court, in the case of SMITH V. PHILIP MORRIS COMPANIES INC., ET AL., granted class certification in November 2001.
+In April 2003, plaintiffs' motion for class certification was granted in ROMERO V. PHILIP MORRIS COMPANIES INC., a case pending in New Mexico state court, which decision has been appealed.
+Liggett is one of the defendants in the Kansas and New Mexico

 GOVERNMENTAL ACTIONS.
-As of September 30, 2003, there were approximately 13 Governmental Actions pending against Liggett.
+As of March 31, 2004, there were approximately 13 Governmental Actions pending against Liggett.
 In these proceedings, both foreign and domestic governmental entities seek reimbursement for Medicaid and other health care expenditures.
 The claims asserted in these health care cost recovery actions vary.
 In most of these cases, plaintiffs assert the equitable claim that the tobacco industry was "unjustly enriched" by plaintiffs' payment of health care costs allegedly attributable to smoking and seek reimbursement of those costs.
 Other claims made by some but not all plaintiffs include the equitable claim of indemnity, common law claims of negligence, strict liability, breach of express and implied warranty, breach of special duty, fraud, negligent misrepresentation, conspiracy, public nuisance, claims under state and federal statutes governing consumer fraud, antitrust, deceptive trade practices and false advertising, and claims under RICO.